+91 92 58 700 600 info@neodermatologist.com

 These antifungal agents are considered the most reliable and dermatologist-recommended medications for ringworm treatment.
 Choosing the right option depends on the location, severity, and recurrence of the infection.
 Always consult a certified dermatologist before starting treatment to ensure appropriate diagnosis and dosage.

-For added convenience, you can consult our certified dermatologists anytime, from anywhere, through our online dermatologist consultation service.
+For added convenience, you can consult our certified dermatologists anytime, from anywhere, through our online dermatology consultation service.
 Whether you're dealing with a mild skin infection or a recurring ringworm issue, our experts can guide you with the right diagnosis and personalized treatment plan - all from the comfort of your home.

 Types of Ringworm Medicine - Ringworm Treatment Tablets (Oral Antifungals), Ringworm Treatment Creams (Topical Antifungals)